-- The magnetic courses forming the sectors shall be shown in their proper magnetic orientation within the circle as inbound magnetic bearings using a 1 weight (.005") arrowed line. - The magnetic bearing value shall be shown centered on the bearing line. - The MSA values shall be shown in enclosed in a 1 weight (.005") box, centrally positioned within the sector. - The MSA diagram shall be identified by the letters "MSA," the NAVAID/waypoint/airport identifier, and the applicable mileage, e.g., MSA ABC 25 NM, positioned outside and along the upper portion of the circle.
-(When an airport identifier is required, airports within the contiguous U.S. shall depict the FAA designated identifier, those outside the contiguous U.S. shall depict the FAA designated identifier and the ICAO location indicator, seperated by a slash.) - MSAs with the same altitude value for each of the four sectors shall be shown by the boxed altitude value applicable to all sectors centrally positioned within the circle and above the NAVAID/waypoint/airport symbol.
+- The magnetic courses forming the sectors shall be shown in their proper magnetic orientation within the circle as inbound magnetic bearings using a 1 weight (.005") arrowed line. - The magnetic bearing value shall be shown centered on the bearing line. - The MSA values shall be shown in enclosed in a 1 weight (.005") box, centrally positioned within the sector. - The MSA diagram shall be identified by the letters "MSA," the NAVAID/waypoint/airport location identifier, and the applicable mileage, e.g., MSA ABC 25 NM, positioned outside and along the upper portion of the circle.
+When an airport location identifier is required, civil and joint-use airports within the contiguous U.S. shall depict the FAA designated airport location identifier.
+Civil and joint-use airports outside the contiguous U.S. shall depict the FAA designated airport location identifier and the ICAO location indicator, separated by a slash.
+Military airports that are not joint-use shall depict only the ICAO location indicator. - MSAs with the same altitude value for each of the four sectors shall be shown by the boxed altitude value applicable to all sectors centrally positioned within the circle and above the NAVAID/waypoint/airport symbol.